 Clutha Vase, ca. 1890

 This is a Vase.
-It was designed by Christopher Dresser.
+It was designed by Christopher Dresser and manufactured by James Couper & Sons.
 It is dated ca. 1890 and we acquired it in 2012.
 Its medium is mold-blown glass.
 It is a part of the Product Design and Decorative Arts department.

 Designed by the British designer and design theorist Christopher Dresser, this distinctively tall solifleur (a vase with a long, slender neck for displaying a single flower) Clutha vase is a major example of Dresser’s work and a precursor to the art glass movement.